Your Windows PC Contains Many Files And Folders You Do Not Need, From Hidden Caches To Old Files That Take Up Only Hard Disk Space.

 Location: C: \ hiberfil.sys

-Hibernation mode on your system is similar to sleep mode, except that it stores all your open tasks in memory and then shuts them down.
-You can disconnect the battery from your laptop and stay in hibernation mode for a week and then restart.
+Hibernation mode on your system is similar to sleep mode, except it stores all your open tasks in memory and then powers down your system.
+You can disconnect the battery from your laptop, put it into hibernation mode for a week, and then restart.

-Doing so takes up storage space, which is why we have a hibernation file.
-Depending on the hard drive, the size of this file can reach several gigabytes.
-If you do not use this feature and want to disable it, you can easily do so with the command prompt.
+Doing so consumes storage space, so we use a hibernation file.
+Depending on the hard drive, this file can reach several gigabytes.
+If you do not use this feature and want to turn it off, you can do so easily from the command prompt.

 Right-click the Start button or press Win + X, then open Command Prompt or Windows PowerShell with admin access.
-Enter the following command to disable Hibernation mode:
+Enter the following command to turn off Hibernation mode:

 powercfg.exe / hibernate off

-With this simple command, the hibernation mode is disabled, and after that, Windows deletes the hiberfil.sys file, but if it does not do so, you can delete it yourself.
-You should note that by disabling Hibernate mode, you can no longer use the fast boot feature in Windows 10.
+With this simple command, hibernation mode is disabled, and Windows then deletes the hiberfil.sys file, but if it does not, you can delete it yourself.
+You should note that you can no longer use the fast boot feature in Windows 10 by turning off Hibernate mode.
 However, you do not lose any special features.

 2. Windows Temp folder